dqlobo/CMSC425/A1/P2_2/readme.md

-#Name: David LoBosco
+###Name: David LoBosco
-#Assignment Name: Programming Assignment 1, Part II
+#Assignment Name: Programming Assignment I, Part II

-##Download instructions:
+#Download instructions:
 Since this project is in the nested repo of an entire semester's projects, it is more practical to download via svn:

 `svn export https://github.com/dqlobo/CMSC425.git/trunk/A1/P2_2`

+From there, you can open the `P2_2/A1P2` folder in Unity and open the MainScene found in the `Scenes` folder.

 *The format of this document comes from a post on Piazza here: https://piazza.com/class/ixyg5h0fpdg2r4?cid=16*
 ------------------------------------------------------------------------